mary-grace/community-pulse-source/content/episode/24-imposter-syndrome.md

 Date = 2018-05-28
 PublishDate = 2018-05-28
 podcast_file = "https://traffic.libsyn.com/communitypulse/ep24-imposter-syndrome.mp3"
-guests = ["khightower",] # The names of your guests, based on the filename without extension. episode = "24"
-#hosts = [] # The names of your hosts, based on the filename without extension.
-aliases = ["/24",]
-explicit = "no" # values are "yes" or "no"
+guests = ["khightower"] # The names of your guests, based on the filename without extension. episode = "24" hosts = ["jhand","mthengvall","pjhagerty"] # The names of your hosts, based on the filename without extension. aliases = ["/24",] explicit = "no" # values are "yes" or "no"
 +++